ramytramit/ramytramit.github.io/projects/more-cowbell.md

 <img class="ui fluid rounded image" src="../images/walken-wall.jpg">
 <br>

-It was a lot more work than I had imagined.
-I basically had to do everything from water seal the walls (Manoa has a ton of moisture seeping through, especially in certain portions of the house), even out the floor, lay down carpet, do the side moldings, paint the walls, build a floating bench (wow what a PAIN that was), source soundproofing materials (which were not available on the island) and use them to build sound absorption panels, repurpose and modify my wife’s old architectural drafting desk into a studio desk (I preferred this idea over buying a new one, as I’d always wanted to be an architect – next life, I suppose), find create ways to mount my mixing board and float my DJ booth without having things crash down and get damaged, build headphone stands and synth racks from scratch, learn how to stain and finish wood properly, and the list continues …
+**It was a lot more work than I had imagined.** I basically had to do everything from water seal the walls (Manoa has a ton of moisture seeping through, especially in certain portions of the house), even out the floor, lay down carpet, do the side moldings, paint the walls, build a floating bench (wow what a PAIN that was), source soundproofing materials (which were not available on the island) and use them to build sound absorption panels, repurpose and modify my wife’s old architectural drafting desk into a studio desk (I preferred this idea over buying a new one, as I’d always wanted to be an architect – next life, I suppose), find create ways to mount my mixing board and float my DJ booth without having things crash down and get damaged, build headphone stands and synth racks from scratch, learn how to stain and finish wood properly, and the list continues …

 <br>
 <img class="ui fluid rounded image" src="../images/djbooth.jpg">
 <br>

-And that was just the music studio.
-The adjacent lounge wasn’t as tedious to do, but I made an idiotic mistake in the process of building out the music studio: I forgot to cover the floor properly, so while I was staining wood, sanding, painting, coating all the pieces for the other room, quite a lot of the laminate floor got damaged.
+**And that was just the music studio.** The adjacent lounge wasn’t as tedious to do, but I made an idiotic mistake in the process of building out the music studio: I forgot to cover the floor properly, so while I was staining wood, sanding, painting, coating all the pieces for the other room, quite a lot of the laminate floor got damaged.
 Fixing that without replacing the entire floor was immensely difficult.
 In the end, I just ended up being creative with how I placed all the furniture and the area rug.

 <br>
 <img class="ui fluid rounded image" src="../images/mixing-desk.jpg">
 <br>

-I have to admit, the music studio was one of the most satisfying projects I have ever worked on.
+**I have to admit,** the music studio was one of the most satisfying projects I have ever worked on.
 The lounge came out quite nice, too, but it’s the music room that I love to show off to my friends.
-Ironically, I’ve been so busy with work, and now the CS program at UH, that I barely have time to make use of it.
-Maybe after I’m done at UH, I’ll finally take a breather and get back into the studio.
+As painful as the process was at times, I can't put a value on the things I learned from it.
+Ironically, I’ve been so busy with work, and now the CS program at UH, that I barely have time to make use of my music studio.
+Maybe after I’m done at UH, I’ll finally take a breather, get back into the studio and start working on music ... and figure out how to write software editors for some of my older synths.
 <br>